Raise those pinkies, people – we’ve found the best places in Singapore to feast on afternoon tea... kid-friendly spreads

 3. Best for kid-friendly fanciness: Tea Lounge at Regent Singapore

 We can personally vouch for the variety of yumminess on offer at Regent Singapore’s Tea Lounge, making it a great option for afternoon tea with kids in Singapore.
-On weekdays, the English garden-themed tea is a three-tiered set with a semi-buffet, too.
-Kid-friendly pieces include quiches, sandwiches and cranberry scones served with clotted cream (drool), strawberry jam and zingy lemon curd.
+On weekdays, the tea is a three-tiered set.
+Kid-friendly pieces include finger sandwiches and cranberry scones served with clotted cream (drool), strawberry jam and zingy lemon curd.
 Come the weekend; it’s time for full-on high tea buffet mode.
 Children will make a beeline for the cooked ham and cheeses, congee, mini pot pie with beef ragout and rosemary mashed potatoes, plus Scotch quail’s eggs.
 Psst… chicken nuggets and fries aren’t officially on the menu, but a little birdie tells us they’re usually brought out by the chefs for the young guests.
 If you need further persuasion, then the live crêpes station with fresh berries and gelato will give you the answer: a resounding YES, PLEASE!

 When: Mondays to Fridays 2–5pm (single seating); Weekends (Saturdays & Sundays) 12–2.30pm (1st seating) and 3–5.30pm (2nd seating)